 In the aftermath of the earthquake that struck Port-au-Prince on January 12, 2010, World Vision initiated the largest single-country disaster response in the organization’s history.
-Over the last three years, as the focus has shifted from emergency relief to long-term development, World Vision has been able to help several million Haitians.
+Over the last three years, as the focus has shifted from emergency relief to long-term development, World Vision has helped several million Haitians.

 —Silvina, 75, whose home was destroyed in the earthquake

 The Haiti earthquake challenged World Vision to find innovative new ways to obtain and distribute relief supplies and to collaborate extensively with UN agencies and humanitarian agencies.
-Despite political instability, World Vision was able to work with the Haitian government on long-term economic development and access to education.
-Communities are telling us that long-term shelter; livelihoods and education are their greatest needs.
+Despite political instability, World Vision worked with the Haitian government on long-term economic development and access to education.
+Communities are telling us that long-term shelter, livelihoods and education are their greatest needs.